radif/emjCCMainThreadCaller/README.md

 emjCCMainThreadCaller
 =====================

 A cross platform c++11 API for the cocos2d-x game engine.
-It allows you to call back on main thread when using c++11 portable thread library.
+It allows you to call back on main thread when using c++11 standard concurrency library.

 you can use it with std::async, std::thread or any other native thread implementation.